Aurigids 2026: The First Meteor Shower in September

 In the Southern Hemisphere, the radiant rises early in the morning, at about 3-4 a.m., and stays close to the horizon.
 You’ll only have about a couple of hours of viewing time before sunrise.

-Get more tips on watching shooting stars in our dedicated article.
+You can get more tips on watching shooting stars from our dedicated article.
+For a quick and handy visual guide, explore our meteor shower infographic.

 What do we know about the Aurigids?